 - Add alt tags to images, alt tags tells the search engines what the image is about.

 - Choose the image title carefully.

-- Add description to the images.
+- Add a description to the images.

-- Use caption for the images.
+- Use captions for the images.

 Writing Style of Content

 Try to present your content in such a way to the user that can be understood by the readers easily.
 For ex:

 - Use headings, but remember do not use h1 headings in your post.
 A page should not have multiple h1 tags.

 - Use bullets, or lists to present data in the form of lists.